WordPress Website Updates Correctly?

 Business owners often get in touch to ask about their WordPress website.
 Sometimes it’s about WordPress theme, maybe a custom coded edit meant to meet a particular design detail that undermined other core elements.
 Other times, maybe the website has been hacked by a nefarious 3rd party.
 Most of the time it is a WordPress website that was simply left without updates management.
 Maybe a year or two behind in its required updates and it is in trouble.

 If ‘WordPress updates management’ doesn’t sound familiar, you had better look into it ASAP.
 Those updates are coming every month.
 You see the web, browsers, search engines, and social networks all advance.
 So how can any serious website solution not remain in sync?
 WordPress, including its theme and applications advance… and that’s an advantage.
 And it must be managed!

-Websites are a core business asset that should be prepared to capture new business at any time!
-Sooner or later any valuable asset require resources, time and/ or even a little money.
+Websites are a business asset that should be prepared to capture new business at any time!
+Sooner or later valuable assets require resources, time, or even a little investment.
 Let’s look at what challenges there may be when managing WordPress:

 - Theme & Plugin Updates – Like core WordPress, themes and plugin applications release updates that must be managed.
 Better not to do it, but if the theme or plugin has ever been modified be sure to manage them carefully.
 Updates will routinely break modifications, if not managed.